Paul Brooks Davis: Career

 He was Art Director of Joseph Papp's New York Shakespeare Festival from 1984 to 1992.
-Other clients include UNITE!, Disney, Lincoln Center, McKinsey & Co.
-Rolling Stone, Yahoo, Adobe and A&E Television.
+Other clients include UNITE!, Disney, Lincoln Center, McKinsey & Co., Rolling Stone, Yahoo, Adobe and A&E Television.

-In 1968 he was invited by Galerie Delpire in Paris to have his first solo exhibition of paintings, and in 1977, Gilles deBure, curator of the Galerie d’Actualité in the Centre Georges Pompidou, presented a solo exhibition of Davis's work as part of the museum's opening festivities.
-Davis's distinctive paintings and posters for advertising, publishing and entertainment also have been the subject of museum and gallery exhibitions throughout Japan and Italy, and in cities around the U.S., including a retrospective at the Philbrook Museum of Art in his native Tulsa.
+In 1968, Davis was invited by Galerie Delpire in Paris, France, to have his first solo exhibition of paintings, and in 1977, Gilles deBure, curator of the Galerie d'Actualité in the Centre Georges Pompidou, presented a solo exhibition of Davis's work as part of the museum's opening festivities.
+Davis's distinctive paintings and posters for advertising, publishing and entertainment also have been the subject of museum and gallery exhibitions throughout Japan and Italy, and in cities around the U.S., including a retrospective in 1988 at the Philbrook Museum of Art in his native Tulsa, where then Governor Frank Keating declared the opening date of his exhibition the "Paul Davis Day."